nzk0/tmdb_omdb_bg/readme.md

-# TMDB Movie Poster Generator
+# TMDB Movie Wallpaper Generator

-A modern Python script that generates beautiful movie and TV show posters using data from The Movie Database (TMDB) and OMDB APIs.
+A modern Python script that generates beautiful movie and TV show wallpapers using data from The Movie Database (TMDB) and OMDB APIs.
 Creates high-quality poster images with backdrop images, logos, cast information, ratings, and more.

 ## 🎬 Features